psemdel/py-trading-bot/docs/add_financial_products.md

 # Report about another stock exchange
 Let's suppose you want to produce a report about a stock exchange which is not included yet.
 For the example, let's take Hong Kong.

-- Create the stock exchange and the related stocks
+- Create the stock exchange, the opening and closing time must be in the time of the timezone indicated.
+- Create the related stocks
 - Go in reporting/telegram.py create a new method:

     def daily_report_HK(self):